cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 > $ squeue -u your_user_name

-To convert the MAGIC data into DL1 format, you simply do:
+At this point we can convert the MAGIC data into DL1 format with the following command:
 > $ setting_up_config_and_dir -c config_general.yaml

 The output in the terminal will be something like this: